weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 ## Return Value

-The [`LocalDateTimeAssertions`](../LocalDateTimeAssertions.md) to use for asserting an LocalDateTime.
+The [`LocalDateTimeAssertions`](../LocalDateTimeAssertions.md) to use for asserting a LocalDateTime.

 ## See Also